teddyrockwell/melder-magnifique/src/content/post/landing.md

 excerpt: Ever clicked on an ad and found yourself on a page that seemed to really want you to do something?
 Congratulations, you've landed on a Landing Page!
 image: 'https://cdn.meldermagnifique.com/images%2Fnola-unsplash-min.jpeg'
 tags:
-  - landing-pages
+  - Landing Pages
-  - front-end
+  - Frontend
-  - resources
+  - Resources
 metadata:
   canonical: https://www.meldermagnifique.com/blog/landing
 ---